ramm14/1Nation/README.md

 * Ensure MongoDB is running before starting the app.

 ### Run the application
-* Integrate personal API Keys & URIs into the project
+* Integrate personal URIs into the project
 * nodemon app.js
 * Add Countries through /addNation route